awesumsawz/30-websites-in-30-days/README.md

 ### Day Eighteen - 03-07-2025
 Today I'm adapting the plan I followed yesterday to get laravel and my site working into an ansible playbook.
 Let's get 'er duun!
+I wrote up an andible playbook to spin up a docker ready server.
+Then I wrote a
+second playbook to pull in my jason-biggs-laravel git repo and get it running with sail.
+All that was left for me to do was import my database into the psgl server and everything was up and running exactly as I expected!
+I ran in on a local vm, then on a vm on my proxmox server, and then finally on a fresh ec2 instace.
+I'm really happy with how today turned out.
+I think the next step is to get the database to populate itself with data without my intervention.
+I'd also like to try to start working with terraform to get the server(s) supn up.

 --------------------------------